andreeaiana/geneg/README.md

 A full version of the news corpus is available [upon request](mailto: andreea@informatik.uni-mannheim.de).

 ## Results
-The N-Triple files for all three versions of GeNeG can be found in the `results` folder.
+The gzipped N-Triples files for all three versions of GeNeG can be found in the `results` folder, together with a corresponding [description](results/README.md).
 Due to copyright issues, these do not include information about the abstract and bodies of the news articles.

 The files correspnding to the full version of GeNeG are avaiable [upon request](mailto: andreea@informatik.uni-mannheim.de).